 The key to a relaxed way of networking is positive and open-minded.
 Being open-minded means that you’re willing to listen to other ideas, opinions and have a positive attitude towards other cultures.
 It’s not only pleasant for your conversation partner, it also guides your business to success.
 You may find that there is a lot of information you can profit from between the lines.
 Focus on things as body langue, the motivators of your business partner and their dreams.
 Those talks doesn’t necessary have to be about work.
 Sometimes the type of sports someone practice, his or hers family situation and their ideal holidays will teach you more about them than you’d have known after the standard formal talks.

-So, are business trips the same as holidays?
+In conclusion, are business trips the same as holidays?
 Absolutely not, and they never will be.
 But, there are ways to make your trip as comfortable as possible.
 So enjoy, with certain modesty, and you’ll be just as energetic on the beginning of the trip as the flight home, and probably even with a head full of ideas and motivation.

 *Eva is one of our guest bloggers from Amsterdam.
 She’s a city girl who only leaves her heals at home when wearing a backpack.
 Living by the urge to be where she’s not, to explore, experience, fall and get up.
-You can follow her on Instagram.